MoserMichael/my-notes/dev-gotchas.md

 I also got another blog for [stuff that i used to post on twitter](dev-other-blog.md)

+---12/07/23 07:46:26----------------------

+I think that 'noodle code' should be the term 'for spaghetti code ++' .
+Noodle code is the same pastry disguised in object oriented and functional parlance...

 ---06/07/23 12:04:39----------------------

 Some programming errors creep up again and again.
 Maybe i will refrain repeating them, by becoming more aware of them - so lets write them down.